AscendingPassage.com HOME PAGE.

 a heat that continually increases.

-The Serapeum, tombs of the Apis.
+The Serapeum, tombs of the Apis Bulls.

-photo by Bonfils, c1880.
+photograph by Bonfils, c.1880.

 more than five hundred yards long, cut in the rock, where the Bedouins

-have prepared for us the customary feeble light.
+have prepared for us the customary light.

 It is a place of fearful aspect.
 As soon as one enters one is seized